 On the morning of the planned 1916 Easter Rising a Proclamation of Independence from Britain was to be read out from the steps of the General Post Office in Dublin. Éamonn Ceannt was one of the signatures of the proclamation and was appointed Commander of the 4th Battalion with Cathal Brugha as his second in command taking up positions in the South Dublin Union.

 The Union, a vast sprawling medical complex, witnessed some of the fiercest fightings of the rebellion.
 Three regiments of the British Army, the Derbyshires, the Sherwood Foresters, and the Royal Irish Regiment were involved in the retaking of the Union.
 They lost many officers and men.
 The battle lasted for forty-eight hours and casualties were high on both sides.
 Cathal Brugha was so badly wounded that the British released him believing he would not survive his wounds.
 Ceannt surrendered only when Padraig Pearse issued a general order that all fighting was to stop.

 The execution of Éamonn Ceannt

 Éamonn Ceannt was arrested by British forces and incarcerated in Kilmainham Gaol along with the other Uprising leaders.
-On the 3rd and 4th of May 1916 he was court marshalled by a military court, found guilty, and sentenced to death by firing squad.
+On the 3rd and 4th of May 1916, he was court marshaled by a military court, found guilty, and sentenced to death by firing squad.
 This was confirmed by General Sir John Maxwell and the sentence was carried out on the 8th of May in the former stone breakers yard at Kilmainham Gaol.
 He was later interred at Arbour Lane Cemetery.

 - Century Ireland. rte.ie